Victoria de Marichalar y Borbón

-Early life
+Early life and education

 Victoria de Marichalar y Borbón was born 9 September 2000 at 13:00 in Ruber International Hospital in Madrid.

 She made her first Holy Communion on 27 May 2009 at the Dominicos Church in Alcobendas, Spain.

+She attended Colegio San Patricio in Madrid.
+Then she studied at a British boarding school for 3 years before returning to Spain at St. George's de La Moraleja.

-She has studied business administration and management at the College for International Studies in Madrid.
+She studied business administration and management at the College for International Studies in Madrid.

+Victoria studied ballet and horse riding.
+She also has a keen interest in the traditions of her country, particularly bullfighting.
+As a teenager, she spent her summer holidays in Palma de Mallorca with her family.

 Career

-Marichalar has been reported to be working in the fashion industry and is quoted as saying that fashion is her "true vocation" ("verdadera vocación").
+Marichalar has been reported to be working in the fashion industry and is quoted as saying that fashion is her "true calling".